 Type 1 Diabetes increases the risk of a number of health complications, including accelerated heart disease, blindness, stroke, amputation, nerve damage, and kidney damage.
 In addition to these debilitating health complications, type 1 diabetics also have a tendency to acquire additional autoimmune diseases, such as hypothyroidism, rheumatoid arthritis, lupus and scleroderma.

-Keeping the blood sugar level within a safe range by diet control, insulin injections, and regular exercise, has been the key to managing type 1 disease.
+Keeping the blood sugar level within a safe range by diet control, insulin injections, and regular exercise, has been the key to managing type 1 diabetes.

 Type 2 Diabetes or non-insulin dependent disease, is the most common form of diabetes, accounting for 90% of cases.
 Type 2 diabetes is linked with insulin deficiency or resistance – the body does not produce enough insulin or the cells ignore the insulin, causing a buildup of sugar in the blood.